jimgar/presentations/README.md

-# presentations
+# Presentations

+Presentations for various things.

-Presentation slides and code
+Contains slides and code.